4 MINUTE READ

-Here are 8 of the Recruitment Trends which will make an impact this year.
+Here are 8 of the Recruitment Trends which are making an impact.

 1. Virtual Reality and Augmented Reality are exploding onto the Recruitment Scene.